 There are plenty of tools for users with disabilities built into operating systems themselves.
 Here are some tips on how to access and use them.

-Tips On Computer Accessibility For Disabled Users
+Tips On Computer Accessibility For Users with Disabilities

 Setting Up Your Operating System For Accessibility